Working in the UK for EU Citizens

 The following has to be considered when recruiting staff from overseas:

-- EU, EEA and Swiss citizens and their families who move to the UK during the transition period will be able to apply for pre-settled status under the EU SETTLEMENT SCHEME.
+- EU Settlement Scheme, EU, EEA and Swiss citizens and their families who moved to the UK during the transition period would be able to apply for pre-settled status under the EU Settlement Scheme.

-In both cases, the deadline for applying is 30 June 2021 and it will be free to apply.
+In both cases, the deadline for applying is 30 June 2021 and it is free to apply.

 Irish citizens can continue to live, work and study in the UK with no change.

-Anyone arriving in the UK to work after the transition period ends, will need to apply under the new points-based immigration system.
+Since 1 January 2021, anyone arriving in the UK to work will need to apply under the new points-based immigration system.

 There will be no low-skilled workers route, but skilled workers can apply.
 They will need to acquire at least 70 points as follows: